Hiring in the Digital Age: Using Social Media in the Hiring Process

 Catch Any Red-Flags Before They Become a Problem

-Every HR representative knows that once you hire a candidate, they become your brand’s newest representative, and if they have any tendencies that make them a bad representative, those tendencies become your problem.
+Every HR representative knows that once you hire a candidate, they become your brand’s newest representative.
+If they have any tendencies that make them a bad representative, those tendencies become your problem.

-Social media can help you catch red flags such as a candidate’s history of discriminatory remarks, belligerent rants, publicly criticizing their employers, or criminal implications.
-Catching these red flags early protects you from hiring a bad representative of your brand.
+Social media can help you catch red flags.
+Catching these early protects you from hiring a bad representative of your brand.

 During the interview, you only see the candidate at their most professional.
 Social media gives you a more accurate peek at their personality, allowing you to see if they will be a good fit for your company culture.